 The trick to seeing what makes Marseille so special is to arrive prepared.
-Taking a look at a Marseille itinerary like this one before you go will ensure you know how to make the most of your visit.
-With our itinerary as a guide you can spend as little as two days exploring Marseille and feel confident that you’ve not missed out on any of the best places to visit in Marseille.
-So if you want to leave Marseille pleasantly surprised, here’s what to do in Marseille in 2 days.
+Taking a look at a Marseille itinerary like this one will ensure you know how to make the most of your visit.
+With our itinerary as a guide, you can spend as few as 2 days exploring the city and feel confident that you’ve not missed out on any of the best places to visit in Marseille.
+So if you want to leave it pleasantly surprised, here’s what to do in Marseille in 2 days.

 Best Time to Visit Marseille

 To really enjoy your 48 hours in Marseille, it’s wise to take into account the best time of year to visit.
 Both weather and tourist numbers can affect how much you enjoy the city and its sights, so the timing of your trip matters greatly.

 For instance, summer in Marseille means hot, dry weather and crowds at their peak, which makes it far from ideal.
 Instead, the best time to visit Marseille is widely regarded to be the months following summer, namely September to November.
 These autumn months, as well as the spring months of April and May, offer pleasant sightseeing weather but with fewer tourists and more affordable rates on hotels.
 As for wintertime, while Marseille remains warmer than other parts of France, it is still cool and rainy.